-All students must be able to care for themselves at all times.
-The College has limited resources for students who are not able to provide reasonable care for themselves.
-Incidents where students demonstrate a lack of care for themselves (alcohol poisoning, suicidal threats, not taking health medication, failing to turn in required health documents to the Student Health Office) may be removed immediately from the residence halls if they are a residential student and/or prohibited from attending classes on-campus until they provide documentation from health professionals that they have completed all assigned requirements from such incidents (such as alcohol evaluations or mental health evaluations.)
-Additional conditions may be placed upon an individual's status as a student as deemed necessary by the College.
+Incidents where students demonstrate a lack of care for themselves that pose a threat to the health and safety of the individual and others - such as alcohol poisoning, drug use, refusal to take required medications, refusal to seek professional and/or medical assistance, refusal to be sanitary, or other health and safety situations - may result in the student being removed immediately from the residence halls if they are a residential student and/or prohibited from attending classes on-campus until they provide documentation from the appropriate professionals confirming that they are ready to return to Morningside.
+Additional conditions may be placed upon an individual's status as a student as deemed necessary by the University.
 Failure to provide proof of evaluations may result in housing probation or permanent removal from the residence halls with no refund of student room costs; such students may also be subject to administrative withdrawal from classes.
 Repeat incidents may result in removal from the residence halls or academic withdrawal.

 Students who exhibit threatening behavior towards other students may be removed from the residence halls and/or campus immediately.
-All suicidal or homicidal statements (or actions) as well as concerns about alcohol poisoning should immediately result in a 911 call to report such concerns to the Sioux City Police Department or Emergency Medical Services; Campus Security and appropriate Residence Life Staff should also be notified as soon as possible.
-Students threatening to harm themselves or others (verbally, electronically, or in written form) will be taken seriously, even if the student claims that the statement or action was only meant in jest.
-The College reserves the right to contact a student's parents/guardians if he or she violates college policies.
-The College also reserves the right to confiscate any property that may pose a threat to a student's safety or that of others.
+All suicidal or homicidal statements or actions, as well as concerns about alcohol poisoning or drug overdoses, should immediately result in a 911 call to report such concerns to the Sioux City Police Department or Emergency Medical Services; Campus Security and appropriate Residence Life Staff should also be notified as soon as possible.
+The University reserves the right to contact a student's parents/guardians if they violate university policies.
+Morningside also reserves the right to confiscate any property that may pose a threat to a student's health or safety or that of others.